Slovenia in the Junior Eurovision Song Contest 2015: Lina Kuduzović

-Lina Kuduzović was born on 30 December 2002 in Ljubljana, the Slovenian capital.
-She's competed in many singing contests throughout her career, and has won many awards.
-In 2010 when she was just 7 years old Kuduzović won the first season of Slovenija ima talent (Slovenia's Got Talent).
+Lina Kuduzović was born on 30 December 2002 in Ljubljana, the capital of Slovenia.
+She has competed in many singing contests throughout her career, and has won many awards.
+In 2010, when she was just 7 years old, Kuduzović won the first season of Slovenija ima talent (Slovenia's Got Talent).

 Prva ljubezen

-"Prva ljubezen" (First love) is a song by Slovenian child singer Lina Kuduzović who won first season of the Slovenia's Got Talent show.
-It represented Slovenia at the Junior Eurovision Song Contest 2015 in Bulgaria and she achieved 3rd place with 112 points which is Slovenia's best Junior Eurovision and Eurovision placing ever.
+"Prva ljubezen" (First love) is a song by Slovenian child singer Lina Kuduzović who won the first season of Slovenia's Got Talent.
+It represented Slovenia at the Junior Eurovision Song Contest 2015 in Bulgaria and she achieved 3rd place with 112 points which is Slovenia's best ever placing in a Junior Eurovision or Eurovision event.